Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android/index.md

     ```

 !!!note
-    For Android API level 14 and above, a new session is created when the app comes back into the foreground after being in the background for five or more minutes or when the last event was logged
+    For Android API level 14 and higher, a new session is created when the app comes back into the foreground after being in the background for five or more minutes or when the last event was logged
      (whichever occurred last).
      Otherwise, the background event logged is part of the current session.
       Note that you can define your own session expiration time by calling setMinTimeBetweenSessionsMillis(timeout), where the timeout input is in milliseconds.